AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <pre><code>ffmpeg -i  output.gif frame%d.png
 </code></pre>

-And if for any reason whatsoever, you need to convert a single image into a video or gif, you can also do that:
+And if for any unorthodox reason whatsoever, you need to convert a single image into a video or gif, you can also do that:

 <pre><code>ffmpeg -i img.png output.gif
 </code></pre>